-2. Floppy drive connector (34-1 pin FLOPPY)
+5. Floppy Disk Drive Connector (34-1pin FLOPPY)

-This connector supports the provided floppy drive ribbon cable.
+This connector supports the provided floppy disk drive ribbon cable.
 After connecting the single end to the board, connect the two plugs on the other end to the floppy drives.
 (Pin 5 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 5 plugged).

-P2B-B Floppy Disk Drive Connector
+P2B Floppy Disk Drive Connector